sleekmason/Lilidog/README.md

 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.

-- If preferred, you can enable the Pnmixer icon in LxSession Autostart and remove the executor from tint2.<br/>
-Make a backup of the tint2rc in case you change your mind, or see /etc/skel/.config/tint2 for the original.

 - X-screensaver and other handy startup apps readily available through Lxsession Autostart in the menu.

 - Custom right-click menu with ease of use in mind.
 Easy access to root options, configurations, and toggles. <br/>

-Dmenu for an alternate menu source. - ALT + F2 pulls the full menu up, while ALT + F3 pulls up a <br/>
+- Dmenu for an alternate menu source. - ALT + F2 pulls the full menu up, while ALT + F3 pulls up a <br/>
 customized menu with only the most commonly used apps. <br/>
 Another menu option using wbar with pre-cofigured values can be turned on with Alt + F5 <br/> There are four pre-made wbar lines ready to mix and match whatever you come up with.

-- PcManFM file manager has built in right-click options for Open in Terminal, and Open as Root.
+- Thunar as default file manager, with Pcmanfm and Spacefm as alternatives.
+Custom right-click <br/> options for each are already enabled.
+See what you like best.

-- Custom Lilidog Openbox and GTK theme, Gnome Brave Icons, and matching themes for Geany and Mousepad. <br/>
-The Mousepad theme will need to be enabled under 'Edit' -> 'Preferences' in the app. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. <br/>
+- Custom Lilidog Openbox and GTK theme, Gnome Brave Icons, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. <br/>

 - URXVT terminal has font size control (ctl+up/down), transparency and the ability to open urls. <br/>